scriby/browser-harness/README.md

 ### See it in action

-An example of using the project can be found under the [browser-harness-bootstrap-tests](https://github.com/scriby/browser-harness-bootstrap-tests) repository.
+A standalone example of using browser harness can be found under the [browser-harness-bootstrap-tests](https://github.com/scriby/browser-harness-bootstrap-tests) repository.

 #### Screencasts